alvinveroy/CodeCompass/RETROSPECTION.md

+# Retrospection for Build Fix (SDK Imports & Server Property Access) (Git Commit ID: [GIT_COMMIT_ID_PLACEHOLDER])

+## What went well?
+- The TypeScript error messages (`TS2307` and `TS2551`) clearly pinpointed the issues related to module resolution and incorrect property access.
+- Identifying the common pattern for `NodeNext` module resolution (relying on `package.json` exports, often without `.js` suffixes in import paths) led to a direct fix for the SDK import errors.
+- Understanding that `McpServer` likely encapsulates its tool/prompt collections rather than exposing them publicly led to the correction of logging logic to use `serverCapabilities`.

+## What could be improved?
+- **SDK Import Paths:** When integrating or updating SDKs, especially with modern module systems like `NodeNext`, it's crucial to verify the exact import paths as defined by the SDK's `package.json` `exports` map.
+Assuming a consistent pattern (like always adding `.js`) can lead to errors if the SDK is inconsistent or uses different mapping for different submodules.
+- **API Understanding:** Before accessing properties of an object from an external library (like `server.tools`), it's important to consult its type definitions or documentation to ensure the property exists and is public.

+## What did we learn?
+- **Module Resolution with `NodeNext`:** `TS2307` (Cannot find module) errors often stem from mismatches between the import path string and how the target package defines its entry points in `package.json#exports`.
+Removing or adding `.js` or adjusting subpaths are common fixes.
+- **Object API Adherence:** `TS2551` (Property does not exist) errors are clear indicators of trying to use an API incorrectly.
+Always refer to type definitions for correct property and method names.
+- **Logging Intent vs. Actual State:** When logging registered items, logging the items *declared* for registration (from `serverCapabilities`) is a safe approach if the actual registered items aren't easily queryable from the server object.
+This reflects intent, though it doesn't confirm successful registration of each item if registration itself could fail silently.

+## Action Items / Follow-ups
+- When encountering `TS2307` errors with SDKs, the first step should be to check the SDK's `package.json` `exports` and try variations of the import path (e.g., with/without `.js`, different subpaths).
+- For logging or internal tracking of registered components with an SDK, if the SDK doesn't provide a public way to list them, maintain local lists during registration or log based on the configuration/capabilities object that drives the registration.

+---
 # Retrospection for Linting Finalization (server.test.ts - Final Unbound Method & Unsafe Argument) (Git Commit ID: [GIT_COMMIT_ID_PLACEHOLDER])

 ## What went well?